The top 20 coffee machine makers you should know about.

-Kitchenaid covers everything from a cold brew to one touch drip style brewing into a carafe, artisan siphon to carafe style, a one cup travel mug version, the full espresso with manual milk frother machine, and even an artisan version of the pod nespresso machine.
+KitchenAid covers everything from a cold brew to one touch drip style brewing into a carafe, artisan siphon to carafe style, a one cup travel mug version, the full espresso with manual milk frothing machine, and even an artisan version of the pod Nespresso machine.

 As usual, Cuisinart have an enormous number of coffee makers on offer, mostly drip style into an external, or sometimes internal glass or thermal carafe.
 They range from fully manual to programmable and also offer some grinders.Cuisinart is as popular as ever especially in the U.S. and, as with their hand blenders, they have a few specific filter coffee models that beat the competition in the UK.
 We’ll point them out in our post on filter coffee makers.

-Miele… more of a domestic appliance company that is hitting the headlines in the UK.
+Miele… a German domestic appliance company that is hitting the headlines in the UK.
 Why, in the Independant (Dec 2019) they reported that the the consumer group WHICH rated Miele the best in seven of nine categories for which it could be judged: upright vacuum cleaners; cylinder vacuum cleaners; washing machines; tumble driers; washer dryers; built-in oven; and fridge-freezers.
 We’ve included them here for their amazing built in super duper automatic coffee machine.
 They hit our headlines for being the most expensive counter-top machine we found in the US, but their ratings were under 4 star !

-Italian, classy, vintage retro … and expensive is what springs to mind with this company.
+Italian, classy, vintage retro … and expensive, but worth it, is what springs to mind with this company.
 However, their espresso machine isn’t just all about style – being Italian I imagine they couldn’t live it down if they didn’t produce a great espresso machine.
 So, the Smeg ECF01 coffee machine made our top 20 list, but you might be surprised however how they got there ( but the next paragraph will tell all )!

 De ‘Longhi is an Italian company also, known for its domestic appliances as well as coffee makers, and it now has Kenwood and Braun amongst others, as subsidiaries.
 In fact, Delonghi is the reason Smeg made it onto the list.
-The Smeg machine is based on a Delonghi model – who else should the great Italian kitchen appliance company get to make their espresso machine but another great Italian company.
-Until I did all this research, I didn’t realise how involved De ‘Longhi was in the coffee machine manufacturing, in fact de ‘Longhi coffee machines are some of the absolute best and most popular in the world !
+The Smeg machine is based on a Delonghi model… who else should the great Italian kitchen appliance company get to make their espresso machine but another great Italian company.
+Until I did all this research, I didn’t realise how involved De ‘Longhi was in the coffee machine manufacturing, In fact de ‘Longhi coffee machines are some of the absolute best and most popular in the world !
 So they should also be in category 2.

 2… Serious coffee maker brands ( the Italians and the Swiss… and Breville / Sage )